Accelerating Sampling-Based Control via Learned Linear Koopman Dynamics: Numerical Simulations

 \section{Numerical Simulations}

-In this section, we first evaluate the proposed approach on a simulated inverted pendulum balancing task to analyze the impact of key parameters on control performance.
-We then validate the method on a surface vehicle navigation task, using the classic MPPI with the true system dynamics as a benchmark.
-This comparison enables a systematic assessment of the computational efficiency gains achieved by the linear DKO dynamics, as well as the performance trade-offs introduced by model approximation errors.
+This section first evaluates the proposed method on a simulated inverted pendulum task to examine the effects of key parameters on control performance.
+It is then validated on a surface-vehicle navigation task using classic MPPI with the true system dynamics as a benchmark, enabling assessment of the computational gains from linear DKO propagation and the performance loss due to model approximation.
 All DNNs are trained using the Adam optimizer \cite{kingma2014adam}.